CariHQ/cari-medical-store/README.md

 ### Set up and seed the database

-Create a Postgres database called `medusa-eats`.
+Create a Postgres database called `cari-medical-store`.

 The repo contains a setup script to build the project, run migrations and seed dummy data.